soserdev/go-fiber/README.md

 # Go Fiber

-This is a short workshopt that shows how to create a simple CRUD microservice using  [Fiber](https://docs.gofiber.io).
+This is a short workshop that shows how to create a simple CRUD microservice using  [Fiber](https://docs.gofiber.io).

 [Fiber](https://docs.gofiber.io) is an Express inspired web framework built on top of Fasthttp, the fastest HTTP engine for Go.
 Designed to ease things up for fast development with zero memory allocation and performance in mind.

 If you have finished the workshop or if you simply checkout this project then you can create, get, update and delete some books.

+## Introduction

+The app offers a RESTful interface to get, create, and delete `Book`s.

-**Get all Books:**
+**Get all books:**

 ```bash
 curl localhost:3000/books